data-overflow/data-overflow/README.md

 ### Hi there 👋
 ![](https://raw.githubusercontent.com/data-overflow/data-overflow/main/hiwi.gif)

-I'm a third year student with a geek towards computer science from an early age.
+I'm a final year student with a geek towards computer science from an early age.
 I've worked on video games and random projects I find interesting, right from the age of 14.

 Skills include
 - **Programming Languages**: Python, JavaScript, C++, C#, GDScript